paolofacchinetti/ECR-anywhere/README.md

-# ECR Token Refresher for Kubernetes
+# ECR Anywhere - Use AWS ECR private images anywhere

-Token refresher for AWS ECR private repositories used outside of EKS such as GKE, AKS or any on-premise k8s or k3s installation.
+ECR Anywhere lets you use AWS ECR private images outside of EKS - GKE, AKS or any on-premise k8s installation are supported.

+ECR access tokens last for 12 hours.
-Since k8s currently has no way for a scheduled job to be run immediately once, inside the helm chart there is both a cronjob (the actual refresher) and a job for the first token creation.
+Since k8s currently has no way for a scheduled job to be run immediately once, inside the helm chart there is both a cronjob that will refresh the token periodically and a job for the first token creation.

 ## Requirements and Installation

-To install the ecr token refresher in your kubernetes cluster, you will both the access key ID and the secret access key to an IAM account with the required permissions to pull private ECR repositories.
+To install ECR Anywhere in your kubernetes cluster, you will need both the access key ID and the secret access key to an IAM account with the required permissions to pull private ECR repositories.

 Ideally, you should create an IAM role with read-only permissions to the specific repositories you need to pull from.

-You will also need Helm to install the ecr token refresher through its Helm Chart.
+You will also need Helm to install ECR Anywhere through its Helm Chart.

 ### Install inside your cluster